Disability awareness training grants

 How to apply

-If you wish to apply for approval for this scheme, you can request an application form from a Department of Social Protection Case Officer or Assistant Principal.
+If you wish to apply for approval for this scheme, you can request an application form from a Department of Employment Affairs and Social Protection Case Officer or Assistant Principal.
 You can also download an application form here (pdf).
 This should be submitted at least 3 weeks (but not earlier than 2 months) before the commencement of each programme.

 How to claim the grant